kamuke/mdds-2023-project/README.md

 This document provides details about the various endpoints available in the API and how to use them.

->:warning: backend requires access credentials to MongoDB if you want to run it locally.
+>:warning: API requires access credentials to MongoDB if you want to run it locally.

 ## Table of Contents
 - [Authentication](#authentication)